martineastwood/chancer/readme.md

 `chancer.areacode`: Returns a random area code.

-There are lots of others already included in the package, with more to follow!
+There are lots of other functions already included in the package, with more to follow!